Lübeck's Dance of Death

 there I go to among the cooks.

-I eat and drink with the master,
+I eat and drink with the masters,

 another one pays - I help consuming,